ffarps/ffarps/README.md

 -->

   <div align="center">
-    <small>These Stats represent only the languages used in the repos of this account</small>
+  <p style="color: #1FF773">These Stats represent only the languages used in the repos of this account</p>
   </div>

 <div align="center">